 - Written directive addressing elements of the standard.
-(Qty Initial: 1) (Qty Reaccred: 1) - Interview employees in positions which require specialized training. - III.
+(Qty Initial: 1) (Qty Reaccred: 1)

+- Interview employees in positions which require specialized training.

+- III.
 Required References

+- IV.
+Assessor Guidelines

+- V. Accreditation Manager Notes

-A written directive requires newly promoted or appointed first line sworn supervisors participate in a training program, as defined by the agency.
+A written directive requires newly promoted first line supervisors, prior to or within 12 months of promotion or appointment, to participate in a supervisory training program, as defined by the agency.